Real models for the framed little $n$-disks operads: Vanishing Lemmas for graphs with (certain) bivalent and univalent vertices

 \section{Vanishing Lemmas for graphs with (certain) bivalent and univalent vertices}

 The goal here is to show that the integral weights of graphs involving bivalent vertices of several types vanish.
-This can be done by using the standard reflection argument due to Kontsevich. \begin{lemma} The following form vanishes:
+This can be done by using the standard reflection argument due to Kontsevich. \begin{lemma} The form associated to the following graph under the map \eqref{equ:Kintegralequiv} vanishes:

 \end{lemma} \begin{proof} We can use the argument of \cite[Lemma 2.2]{KFeynman}, which we reproduce here for completeness, and to verify that it also works in the equivariant setting.
 Number the black point as 3, and denote by $\alpha_{ij}$ the propagator between points $i$ and $j$, where $i,j\in \{1,2,3\}$.
 The form above is then obtained as a fiber integral, integrating out point 3,